bharatb964/Dash_App5/README.md

     2. Prev.
 Month Load count is taken as the sum of all the load counts of previous month for selected batch.
     3. Prev.
 Month Load time is not avialable in the ld_info file so its blank for all batches.
     4. if the data is blank, it means its not found in the datasets.
+    5. In 2nd plot the End time is taken as hour at which job is completed.

 ![image](Annotation.png)